-The launch of our DBMH CAMP online workshop on January 14 is so close, in fact, that you can practically smell the S’mores roasting on the campfire.
+The launch of our DBMH CAMP is finally here and in fact, you can practically smell the S’mores roasting on the campfire.

 Until then, though, you can feast yourself on a few of the content tidbits we’re exclusively previewing — if you haven’t checked them out already, head over to our blog to see the rest.

 In this post, we’ll dip into one of our DBMH Online Workshop Speakers’, Benj Haisch’s, Camp session: ‘Creating Your Legacy and Finding Your Why’.